madeleinedarbyshire/CMP3035/wk7/exercise-tracker/README.md

 5. In stopTracking, stop monitoring by invoking `navigator.geolocation.clearWatch`, calling storeRoute, and resetting the state.

+6. Make the 'Stop' button stop tracking.

-6. Use AsyncStorage.setItem to save the route in storage.
+7. Use AsyncStorage.setItem to save the route in storage.
 Remember to use `JSON.stringfy` to convert the object to a string.